Ingredient Comparison

 Buckwheat Flour

-Brown Rice Flour vs Buckwheat Flour
+Brown Rice Flour vs Buckwheat Flour: differences, swaps, and listed uses

 Flour ground from whole grain brown rice.
 Gluten-free with a slightly nutty flavor.
 Used in gluten-free baking, as a thickener, and in coatings.

-3 substitutes available
+3 substitute options available

 A dark, earthy flour made from ground buckwheat groats.
 Despite the name, buckwheat is gluten-free.
 Used in pancakes, crepes, soba noodles, and hearty baked goods.

-3 substitutes available
+3 substitute options available

 Key Differences